 Winner: Finally, one clear difference between the two.
 Quartz... comes out ahead, by far.

 Winner: Draw.
 Both are completely non-porous surfaces, so sealing is never required.
 The amount of resins in the mix ensures non-porosity.

 08 of 09

 Solid Surface and Quartz: Prices are virtually the same.
-As of this writing, average costs are between $45 and $70 per square foot for the material alone, not including installation costs.
 The prices vary depending on the style and color of the material selected.
 Prices are difficult to compare because it is difficult-to-impossible purchase the source materials alone.
 Most suppliers will sell only to licensed fabricators or contractors.

 Winner: DrawContinue to 9 of 9 below.

 If a stone-like look/feel is your intention, quartz/engineered counters would have some advantage over solid surface.

 If you want a super-contemporary look, solid surface is the way to go.
 Solid surface can even be thermoformed or worked by hand (like wood) into curvy, flowing shapes, something you cannot say for quartz/engineered materials.